canerkaseler/jetpack-compose-fetch-first-time-data/README.md

-# Load Initial Data When Screen Opens
+# Load Initial Data When Screen Appears

 This repository has a [Medium Article](https://proandroiddev.com/load-initial-data-when-screen-opens-358f77126a08) 📚